The walk from Lulworth Cove to Durdle door is a classic little beauty.

 As you curve around to the right, you will come across a sign post directing you to different areas of Lulworth.
 You can follow either as they all take you back, but if you stick to the trail you are on, it will take you back to Lulworth car park.

-Lulworth Cove is a small little village, but there are plenty of trails to walk on.
+Lulworth Cove is a small village, but there are plenty of trails to walk on.

 I mentioned earlier the alternate route up the big hill, Hambury Tout.
 It’s not just a different trail to take to Durdle Door, but can also be a little 1 mile circular walk to do whilst in Lulworth Cove if you want great views but don’t want to walk far.